dwillis/command-line-umd/tutorial/README.md

 To get the number of rows in a file, use `wc`:

 ```
-wc -l data/tucson/Tucson_Policy_Activity_2025_-2838525216610825691.csv
+wc -l data/umpd/umpd_incidents.csv
 ```

 ### Try it yourself

-Use the commands you've learned to examine the Tucson Police Activity CSV file and answer these questions:
+Use the commands you've learned to examine the UMPD Incidents CSV file and answer these questions:

-1. What was the type of the first incident in the Tucson Police Activity CSV file on February 1, 2025?
+1. What was the type of the first incident in the UMPD Incidents CSV file on February 1, 2025?
 2. How many total rows are in this file?
 (Remember to account for the header row)
 3. Use `tail` to look at the last few entries - what was the most recent date in the file when this data was exported?